splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 The basic installation process and configuration used in this section are typical for single node non HA deployments and do not have resource requests and limits.
-See the configuration sections for mongo, Rabbitmq, scheduler, worker, and traps for guidance on production configuration.
+See the configuration sections for mongo, redis, scheduler, worker, and traps for guidance on production configuration.

+### Offline installation

+For offline installation instructions see [this page](../offlineinstallation/offline-sc4snmp.md).

 ### Add SC4SNMP repository
 ```